-- The setup command facility has been modified to include configuration of the DEC Maintenance Operation Protocol (MOP) and LAT protocols in the initial configuration query sequence. - The IGS with protocol translator software now supports the setup command facility. - Username authentication has been extended to networks that cannot support TACACS services.
+- The setup command facility has been modified to include configuration of the DEC Maintenance Operation Protocol (MOP) and LAT protocols in the initial configuration query sequence. - Unusual terminal baud rates are now supported on the terminal server.
+The line configuration subcommands speed, txspeed, and rxspeed allow for the specification of any baud rate from 75 to 57,600 baud.
+The global configuration command extra baud-rate has been added to allow the replacement of a specific baud rate for 38,400. - Username authentication has been extended to networks that cannot support TACACS services.
 A new global configuration command, username, includes several optional arguments. - The session-timeout command has been modified.
-The seconds argument has been removed.
+The seconds argument has been removed and replaced with the output optional keyword to allow specification of timeout interval for outbound data (from the terminal server to the asynchronous device).
 The new command syntax follows:

-session-timeout minutes
+session-timeout minutes [output]

-- A new line configuration command, session-limit, has been added.
-The new command defines the maximum number of remote sessions that can be established per line. - Support has been added for TCP state machine-based packet dispatch capability.
+• A new line configuration command, session-limit, has been added.
+This command defines the maximum number of remote sessions that can be established per line.

+- Support has been added for TCP state machine-based packet dispatch capability.
 Two new commands control this feature: state-machine, a global configuration command, and dispatch-machine, a line configuration subcommand. - The TCP keepalive protocol is now supported as a service command option. - MOP sysid messages now include the system's burned-in MAC address. - Netbooting capabilities have been added for DEC MOP.
 Two new system management commands control this feature: mop enabled and mop sysid. - When a system image has been netbooted, the show hardware command shows the boot host and the name of the boot file. - SNMP support has been extended to include SNMP MIB II (RFC 1157). - A new global configuration command, snmp-server system-shutdown, has been added.
-This command is equal in results to Cisco's send and reload commands issued in tandem.

-■ The following service commands have changed format for Release 8.3(1):
+This command is equal in results to Cisco's send and reload commands issued in tandem. - The following service commands have changed format for Release 8.3(1):

+Old Format New Format

+service domain ip domain-lookup

-Old Format service domain service ipname New Format ip domain-lookup ip ipname-lookup
+service ipname ip ipname-lookup